-e.
+f.
 We could be subject to damage claims by third parties for infringement of intellectual property rights, such as patents or copyrights owned by third parties.

-Considering intellectual property to be an important management asset, the Yahoo Japan Group has established an in-house section devoted exclusively to activities related to patent rights, including investigation, filing and internal awareness campaigns.
+Considering intellectual property to be an important management asset, the Yahoo Japan Group has established an in-house section devoted exclusively to activities related to intellectual property, including investigation, filing and internal awareness campaigns.